-- a) It updates the PC.
-Depending on the Instruction in the IR, this may come directly from the instruction (J-Format) or by adding the Immediate field of the instruction to the PC (beq, bne taken) or by adding 4 to the current PC (most instructions including beq, bne not taken) - b) It loads values into the ALU holding registers.
-One value always comes from the register selected by the rs field of the

-Stage 1 instruction.
+- a) For certain instructions (branches, jumps) it updates the PC.
+Depending on the Instruction in the Stage 1 IR, this may come directly from the instruction (J-Format) or by adding the Immediate field of the instruction to the PC (beq, bne taken) or by adding 4 to the current PC (most instructions including beq, bne not taken) - b) It loads values into the ALU holding registers.
+One value always comes from the register selected by the rs field of the Stage 1 instruction.
 The other either comes from the register selected by rt or the Immediate field of the Stage 1 instruction.
 (A value is always loaded into both registers, even though one or both may turn out to be unused later)